 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2014-2015 academic year (see the next item below), use the 2014-2015 academic year's CDS Question B1 cohort.)
-Include aid awarded to international students (i.e., those not gualifying for federal aid).
+(Note: If the data being reported are final figures for the 2016-2017 academic year (see the next item below), use the 2016-2017 academic year's CDS Question B1 cohort.)
+Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "nonneed-based scholarship or grant aid" on the last page of the definitions section.)
+(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-H1 2015-2016 estimated 2014-2015 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: х
+H1 2017-2018 estimated 2016-2017 final H1 Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: x

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-H3
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-H3 Federal methodology (FM) Х
+H3 Federal methodology (FM) х

-H3 Institutional methodology (IM)

-H3 Both FM and IM
+- H3 Institutional methodology (IM) - H3 Both FM and IM